2i2c-org/2i2c-org.github.io/content/_index.md

             <li class="list-inline-item"><a href="https://www.utoronto.ca/" target="_blank"><img src="/images/logos/community/university-of-toronto.svg" alt="University of toronto logo"></a></li>
             <li class="list-inline-item"><a href="https://columbia.edu/" target="_blank"><img src="/images/logos/community/columbia-university.png" alt="Columbia University logo"></a></li>
         </ul>

-  - block: portfolio
-    id: posts
-    content:
-      title: Community impact stories
-      subtitle: ''
-      text: ''
-      # Choose how many pages you would like to display (0 = all pages)
-      count: 5
-      # Filter on criteria
-      filters:
-        # The folders to display content from
-        folders:
-          - blog
-        # These are the tags that will show up in the list
-        tags: ["open source", "geoscience", "bioscience", "education"]
-        author: ""
-        publication_type: ""
-        featured_only: false
-        exclude_featured: false
-        exclude_future: false
-        exclude_past: false
-      # Choose how many pages you would like to offset by
-      # Useful if you wish to show the first item in the Featured widget
-      offset: 0
-      # Field to sort by, such as Date or Title
-      sort_by: 'Date'
-      sort_ascending: false
-      buttons:
-        - name: All
-          tag: '*'
-        - name: Open Source
-          tag: open source
-        - name: Geoscience
-          tag: geoscience
-        - name: Bioscience
-          tag: bioscience
-        - name: Education
-          tag: education
-    design:
-      # Choose a listing view
-      view: masonry
-      # Choose single or dual column layout
-      columns: '1'
-      css_class: "home-stories"

   - block: markdown
     id: numbers